irisliucy/blog/_posts/2019-10-10-vipassana-experience.md

 > Similar to programming, if we know the how the logic of the program is written, we can easily fix existing bugs in the program, prevent new bugs, and even rewrite the entire program.
 And that is very powerful - we will no longer feel all the negative thoughts that limit us and since our minds also control our physical bodies, we can reach our full potential, mentally and physically.

-I did not find Vipassana, it is Vipassana found me.
+I did not find Vipassana, Vipassana found me.
 Before I heard of Vipassana meditation, I barely even know and do meditation.
 It was the time when I experienced serious burnout in my work as a software engineer and decided to "resign naked" to search for my purposes and direction and then my colleague at the time mentioned Vipassana in our conversation.
 She didn't even go to the 10-day Vipassana course herself, but she recommended me to give meditation a try and said that the course provides an excellent environment to learn the meditation techniques.
 Later, I confirmed by having a prep talk with another friend who recently completed the course.
 Well, I had no plan at the time and if it would help calm the mind and give me the headspace to think about my next moves, that was good enough for me to try it (plus it's completely free).

 ### Part 2.
 The fix, Day 1 - 10

 I arrived at the camp on the evening of the 10th.
 The day I arrived was an orientation day.
-All students observe "noble silence": which means no communication, either by speaking or contact or gestures, with any other students.
-Although there were people around, you were there to be by yourself.
+All students observed "noble silence": which means no communication, either by speaking or contact or gestures, with any other students.
 Noble silence started 7pm, and the course had officially started.

 The daily schedule was not easy for me.
 It included an early morning and night routine, along with 11 hours of meditation practice.
 It was as follows: